chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

       sleep(3) # take a pause before trying another filing
     ```
   - You might add a check to only download a file if you don't already have it.
 3. When you are confident the program works, let it run on the whole dataset!
-Mine took about 10 minutes, and downloaded 148 files that took about 232MB on my computer.
+Mine took about 10 minutes, and downloaded files for 148 firms that took about 232MB on my computer.
 4. Write a function that takes a row of the dataset as an input, opens the filing in question, and creates your risk measures.
 Here's one (but there are many more) way to do that:
   - Open one of the 10-Ks in Jupyter to work on.
-  - Develop code to clean it up so that you can actually analyze the text. **More on this later.**
+  - Develop code to clean it up so that you can actually analyze the text.
+We will talk about this next week.
   - Only when you have this working well, turn it into a function (I called mine `extract_filing_text`) and use it on the 10-K you're practicing on.
   - Develop code that creates your risk measures.
 Manually check it by opening the 10-K on the browser - do your functions give you the same values you'd create if you did it by hand?
   - Only when you have this working well, turn it into a function (I called mine `create_risk_measures`) and use it on the 10-K you're practicing on.